How to: Get creative with your QR Code design

 How do I create a QR Code for my logo?

-To create a QR Code with logo, go to Beaconstac’s free QR Code generator with logo select the type of QR Code to be generated and while customizing it, click on Upload Logo to upload the logo from your image gallery or select a logo from the drop-down gallery option to choose any of the icons to represent the accurate action.
+To create a QR Code with logo, go to Beaconstac’s free QR Code generator select the type of QR Code to be generated and while customizing it, click on Upload Logo to upload the logo from your image gallery or select a logo from the drop-down gallery option to choose any of the icons to represent the accurate action.

 How do QR Codes work?